eudes-xoxo/warp-terminal-is-bad.github.io/README.md

 ## Why is this a problem?

-Warp Terminal is not good for the future of computing.
-If this is the future of terminal emulators, the future of computing is not good.
+What's the point of having a terminal emulator if it's nonfree?
+If more terminal emulators continue to be nonfree, it will not be good for the future of terminal emulators.

 ## A message to the Warp Terminal team.